 Advanced maternal age.
 IVF pregnancy rates decrease after age 40.
-According to the latest National Data Summary from SART (2011) the live birth rate at age 41 - 42 was 12.2% and this drops to 4.2% after age >42 y.
+According to the latest National Data Summary from SART (2019) the live birth rate for IVF using the patient's own eggs at age 41 - 42 was 12.7%, and this drops to 4.1% after age >42.
 After age 45 the chances of pregnancy are almost zero.

 Unexplained infertility.
 Some patients will fail to conceive with several cycles of IVF even though there is no obvious problem.